Red Pepper is rooted in national and international movements for radical social and environmental change.

-A typical Red Pepper article offers background and context to political issues, a challenge to intellectual/political orthodoxy and what the mainstream media are saying, an important story that hasn’t been covered elsewhere, or it provokes debate on an important issue for the left.
+A typical Red Pepper article offers background and context to political issues, challenges dominant intellectual/political thinking or mainstream media framings, addresses important issues that haven’t been covered elsewhere, or provokes debate on pressing topics for the left.

 Our articles explore complex issues in accessible language, where possible avoiding jargon and academic language.
 The reader might be new to politics and activism, not be an expert in the subject, or have English as a second language.

 We are always looking for new writers and ideas.
 Our contributors include unpublished writers, frontline activists, academics, campaigners and experienced journalists.
 We are also keen to hear from photographers and illustrators.

 Most articles published in Red Pepper are commissioned and written specifically with the magazine in mind but we also publish more time sensitive articles on the website.